jeremija/thinklight/README.md

 THINKLIGHT
 ----------

-Thinklight is an utility which enables the use of Thinkpad Light on Lenovo/IBM laptops.
+Thinklight is an utility which enables the use of Thinkpad Light for blinking notifications on Lenovo/IBM laptops.
 It has been tested on Lenovo/IBM T60p.

 You need root privileges to use this utility.
 It is best to add an entry at the end of the `/etc/sudoers` file, like this: